Royal New Zealand Ballet: History

 New Zealand Ballet was established in 1953 as an independent charitable trust by Royal Danish Ballet Principal Poul Gnatt, Beryl Nettleton, Bettina Edwards, another female dancer, and pianist Dorothea Franchi.

 In the late 1950s notable New Zealand dancers Rowena Jackson and Philip Chatfield, her English dancer husband, returned from overseas to join the company.
 A third returning dancer, Russell Kerr, had been dancing in Europe with the Jose Greco Company since 1950, Sadlers Wells Ballet and Ballet Rambert, and from 1952 to 1957 with London Festival Ballet as their principal character dancer.
 In 1959 Kerr joined forces with NZ Ballet director Poul Gnatt, bringing with him a number of dancers from his own company, Auckland Ballet Theatre, for the 1959–60 season.
 As United Ballet, the augmented company presented a ground-breaking season which prefigured the things to come.
 Included amongst the classical works was a major contemporary work, "Prismatic Variations, a collaborative piece between Gnatt and Kerr, with guest artists the celebrated New Zealand dancers Rowena Jackson and Sara Neil.

 In 1962 Jon Trimmer returned to the company after studying at the Royal Ballet School in London and performing with the Sadlers Wells Company.
 He remains a leading artist with the company in 2007 and has performed many character roles over the last 20 years.
 Russell Kerr succeeded Gnatt as company director from 1962 to 1969.

 In the 1960s and 70s the company survived by touring extensively throughout the country.
 It has been directly funded by the New Zealand government (currently through the Ministry for Culture and Heritage) since 1998.

-In 1980 The Nutcracker was performed choregraphed by Patricia Rianne and popular despite being described as being 'staged on a shoestring'.
+In 1980 The Nutcracker was performed choreographed by Patricia Rianne and popular despite being described as being 'staged on a shoestring'.

 In 1984 Her Majesty, Queen Elizabeth II as Queen of New Zealand granted the title Royal to the company making it the fourth ballet company to receive this honour, along with The Royal Ballet, Birmingham Royal Ballet and Royal Winnipeg Ballet.

 A production drawing from Māori culture toured to China in 1985.
 This work was called Moko, and was choreographed by Gaylene Sciascia and designed by Sandy Adsett.

 The 2000 programme included Dracula that was marketed with the slogan, ‘Go to the Bloody Ballet’ and Ihi FrENZy that had a first half by kapa haka champions Te Matarae I Orehu and a second half with dance to the music of New Zealand pop band Split Enz with costumes design by Tracy Grant Lord.

 In 2006 the company had 32 dancers, and in 2016 had 36.
 It performed nationally and overseas.